 It is necessary to reflect on tough questions, answer them honestly and follow the answers by taking actions that will get you closer to your goals.
 There are no right or wrong answers but you cannot be passive in this exercise.
 These questions and answers to them are meant to get the wheels turning.
 This is a list of expansive and open questions smart content marketers should be asking themselves:

-- How happy am I overall with my site out of 10?
+- How happy am I overall with my blog out of 10?

 - What does success look like to me?